European hare: Health and mortality

-European hares are large leporids and adults can only be tackled by large predators such as canids, felids and the largest birds of prey.
-In Poland it was found that the consumption of hares by foxes was at its highest during spring, when the availability of small animal prey was low; at this time of year, hares may constitute up to 50% of the biomass eaten by foxes, with 50% of the mortality of adult hares being caused by their predation.
+European hares are preyed on by red foxes, cats, mustelids and birds of prey.
+In Poland, it was found that predation by foxes peaks during spring, when the availability of small animal prey was low; at this time of year, hares may constitute up to 50% of the biomass in a fox's diet, with 50% of the mortality of adult hares being caused by predation.
 In Scandinavia, a natural epizootic of sarcoptic mange which reduced the population of red foxes dramatically, resulted in an increase in the number of European hares, which returned to previous levels when the numbers of foxes subsequently increased.
+Birds as large as goshawks and sparrow hawks can kill to adults while crows and ravens are mainly threats to young.
 The golden eagle preys on the European hare in the Alps, the Carpathians, the Apennines and northern Spain.
-In North America, foxes and coyotes are probably the most common predators, with bobcats and lynx also preying on them in more remote locations.
+In North America, foxes and coyotes prey on them and, to a lesser extent, bobcats and Canada lynxes.

 European hares have both external and internal parasites.
 One study found that 54% of animals in Slovakia were parasitised by nematodes and over 90% by coccidia.
-In Australia, European hares were reported as being infected by four species of nematode, six of coccidian, several liver flukes and two canine tapeworms.
+In Australia, internal parasites include four species of nematode, six of coccidian, several liver flukes and two canine tapeworms.
 They were also found to host rabbit fleas (Spilopsyllus cuniculi), stickfast fleas (Echidnophaga myrmecobii), lice (Haemodipsus setoni and H. lyriocephalus), and mites (Leporacarus gibbus).

-European brown hare syndrome (EBHS) is a disease caused by a calicivirus similar to that causing rabbit haemorrhagic disease (RHD) and can similarly be fatal, but cross infection between the two mammal species does not occur.
+European brown hare syndrome (EBHS) is a disease caused by a calicivirus similar to that causing rabbit haemorrhagic disease (RHD) in European rabbit, but the two species appear to be mutually immune to the other's virus.
 Other threats to the hare are pasteurellosis, yersiniosis (pseudo-tuberculosis), coccidiosis and tularaemia, which are the principal sources of mortality.

-In October 2018, it was reported that a mutated form of the rabbit haemorrhagic disease virus (RHDV2) may have jumped to hares in the UK.
+In October 2018, it was reported that a mutated form of the rabbit haemorrhagic disease virus (RHDV2) may have infected hares in the UK.
 Normally rare in hares, a significant die-off from the virus has also occurred in Spain.

 Relationship with humans

 In folklore, literature, and art

-In Europe, the hare has been a symbol of sex and fertility since at least Ancient Greece.
+In Europe, the hare has been a symbol of sex and fertility since at least ancient Greece.
 The Greeks associated it with the gods Dionysus, Aphrodite and Artemis as well as with satyrs and cupids.
 The Christian Church connected the hare with lustfulness and homosexuality, but also associated it with the persecution of the church because of the way it was commonly hunted.